eigerco/solana-spec/gossip-protocol-spec.md

 </details>

 #### Vote
-It's a validators vote on a fork.
-Contains a one byte index from vote tower (range 0 to 31) and vote transaction to execute by the leader.
+It's a validator's vote on a fork.
+Contains a one-byte index from the vote tower (range 0 to 31) and vote transaction to be executed by the leader.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|